learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/README.md

 **Make sure that you went through all instructions in the Welcome Reading which can be found [here]( https://github.com/learn-co-curriculum/swift-welcome) before proceeding with this lesson, otherwise your lights will not work!**

-It's important that you fork the lab over to your person GitHub account (instructions to do this are below) before you clone down the lab to your machine!
+It's important that you fork the lab over to your personal GitHub account (instructions below in video) before you clone down the lab to your machine!

 Make sure you're running the latest version of Xcode, which is Xcode 8.0.